-Enforcement
+Enforcement:

 The principal and/or principal's designee shall ensure that the policy is enforced in a consistent manner and require the student and the student's parent or guardian to take appropriate action to remedy situations determined to be in conflict with this policy.
-Disciplinary action shall be taken for violation of the School Uniform and Appearance Policy in accordance with the Pitt County Board of Education Code of Student Conduct.
-(Board of Education Policy 10.206 and Procedure 10.206)
+Disciplinary action shall be taken for violation of the School Uniforms and Appearance Policy in accordance with the Pitt County Board of Education Code of Student Conduct.
+(Board of Education Policy 4316 and this Code)